Nominated Candidate for District Director

 Conference Leadership – District Conference Director 2017/18

 Building a brilliant team that delivered a successful conference in terms of the speakers, delegate attendance, and the financial side.
-A lesson learnt, keep an eye on the finances, whilst the conference made money for the District, the overall financial reporting at the end of the conference, was incomplete.
+A lesson learnt was to keep an eye on the finances: whilst the conference made money for the District, the overall financial reporting at the end of the conference, was incomplete.

 What are the main responsibilities of the District Director that you are aware of?

 The overarching responsibility is to serve the members of the District.
 In order to do so, the overall leadership style, energy and approach set by the District Director flows through the District as a whole.
-The position requires the District Director to lead, inspire and motivate the team of District Officers and to provide the space for them for them to achieve their goals.
-All underpinning the District Success Plan and goals for the year ahead.
+The position requires the District Director to lead, inspire and motivate the team of District Officers and to provide the space for them to achieve their goals – all underpinning the District Success Plan and goals for the year ahead.
 The role has overall responsibility for the finances of the District.
-Linked to this directly, is preparing the District budget and delivering this for approval by both the DEC and District Council.
+Directly linked to this is preparing the District budget and delivering it for approval by both the DEC and District Council.
 Alongside purchases and expenses, this is an important and key responsibility.
 The District Director also chairs the DEC and District Council meetings.
-Regularly reporting to WHQ on finances and other matters when called upon to do so such as submitting District plans.
+Regularly reporting to WHQ on finances and other matters when called upon to do so, such as submitting District plans.
 There is a need to understand the governing documents, bylaws and procedures.
 There may be times when checking in with past District Directors will assist with matters, such as handling conflict, appointment and/or removal of District Officers.
 Ultimately is about the members, achieving their goals and supporting all clubs in reaching goals of membership, education and training.

 Last Updated on 21st June 2021 by Lucinda Brooks